Acceptance of cookies from english.boernebortfoerelse.dk

 The following types of cookies are used:

 GoBasic_CookieState records the user's acceptance of cookies and remembers it during the user's further navigating around the website.

-What happens if I do not accept cookies from sm.dk?
+What happens if I do not accept cookies from english.boernebortfoerelse.dk?

-When you navigate around the website of the Ministry of Children and Social Affairs you may encounter elements which do not work unless you accept cookies.
-This is for instance the case for comment modules.
+When you navigate around the website, you may encounter elements which do not work unless you accept cookies.
+This is for instance the case for videos shown through YouTube.

 How do I remove cookies?

-When you have accepted cookies from sm.dk you can always remove them again by going to this page.
-Alternatively you can remove the unwanted cookies in the settings of your internet browser.
+When you have accepted cookies, you can always remove them again by going to this page.
+Alternatively you can remove the unwanted cookies via the settings of your internet browser.

 Why do we inform about cookies?

 All Danish websites are committed to inform about cookies left on the user’s computer.
 The information must be in correspondence with “Executive Order on Information and Consent Required in Case of Storing or Accessing Information in End-User Terminal Equipment”.

 The Executive Order imposes the requirement that user consent be obtained when a website wants to store cookies on its users’ computer hardware.